mmmmmmm273/midstuffio/README.md

-do NOT steal... it would boost my ego feel free to mention anything i could improve, i'm still a rookie when it comes to javascript
+do NOT steal... it would boost my ego. feel free to mention anything i could improve, i'm still a rookie when it comes to javascript